 As the winter approaches, it's essential to prepare your RV or travel trailer for the colder weather.
 While many RV owners focus on winterizing the plumbing and heating systems, it's equally important to pay attention to smaller components like your keyless RVLock handle.
 This vital component is your first line of defense against intruders and the elements.
-To ensure it functions smoothly during the winter season and beyond, follow these essential steps for winterizing your keyless RVLock handle:
+To ensure it functions smoothly during the winter season and beyond, follow these essential steps for preparing your keyless RVLock handle for the winter:

 Remove Batteries to Avoid Corrosion and Battery Drain: